dream10325/sky-cotl-height-tool/README.md

     **Method 2: Paste the URL**
     * Use another phone's camera or a web QR code scanner to read your screenshot.
-    * This will give you a URL that starts with `https://sky.thatg.co/o=`.
     * **Copy the entire URL**, paste it into the tool's input box.